Purim: Communal and familial Purims

 Historically, many Jewish communities around the world established local "Purims" to commemorate their deliverance from catastrophe or an antisemitic ruler or edict.
 One of the best known is Purim Vinz, traditionally celebrated in Frankfurt one week after the regular Purim.
-Purim Vinz commemorates the Fettmilch uprising (1616–1620), in which one Vincenz Fettmilch attempted to exterminate the Jewish community.
+Purim Vinz commemorates the Fettmilch uprising (1612–1616), in which the Jewish quarter was looted and the Jewish community expelled.
 According to some sources, the influential Rabbi Moses Sofer (the Chasam Sofer), who was born in Frankfurt, celebrated Purim Vintz every year, even when he served as a rabbi in Pressburg.

 Rabbi Yom-Tov Lipmann Heller (1579–1654) of Kraków, Poland, asked that his family henceforth celebrate a private Purim, marking the end of his many troubles, including having faced trumped-up charges.
 Since Purim is preceded by a fast day, the rabbi also directed his descendants to have a (private) fast day, the 5th day of Tamuz, marking one of his imprisonments (1629), this one lasting for 40 days.

 The Jewish community of Hebron has celebrated two historic Purims, both from the Ottoman period.
 One is called Window Purim, or Purim Taka, in which the community was saved when a bag of money mysteriously appeared in a window, enabling them to pay off an extortion fee to the Ottoman Pasha.
 Many record the date being the 14th of the month, which corresponds the date of Purim on 14 Adar.
 The other was called The Purim of Ibrahim Pasha, in which the community was saved during a battle.

 Other historic Purim celebrations in Jewish history have occurred in Yemen, Italy, Vilna and other locations.